1 - New Opportunities

 A business owner may get bored doing the same thing every day.
 Even if they are making money at their business, the owner may still want to try something new.
 It takes a lot of willpower to run the same business for 10, 20, or even 30 years.
 Maybe they never anticipated on running a business for that long.
 On the other hand, they could also be a new business owner who has only been in business for a couple of years and doesn’t really enjoy it all that much.
 No matter what the reason for their boredom is, they might decide to sell their current business and then try to run another business that they’ll have more interest in.

 Remember that if you don’t have an interest in your business, then you can never succeed with it.
-So, if you lose interest in your current business, then you should sell it soon or else your lack of interest will reflect on its productivity and profitability.
+And if you lose interest, then you should sell it soon or else your lack of interest will reflect on its productivity and profitability.